JoshuaWise/ssh-bridge/README.md

 ### client.connect(*params*, [*challengeHandler*]) -> *Promise&lt;object>*

-Asynchronously establishes a new SSH connection.
+Establishes a new SSH connection.

 The following params are supported: